Abhishek-kr-003/js-course-learnc-c/README.md

 # js-course-learnc-c
-A code repo for javascript
+A code repo for javascript practice.